This article was updated on September 9, 2018.

 Retaining millennial talent might require HR leaders to re-examine their relocation policy for current employees.
 Millennials are the largest generation in today's workforce at 75.4 million in the U.S., according to Pew Research Institute.
 And they have a serious case of wanderlust.
 Adapting to a fluid workplace is a key component to retaining this talent and providing larger access to a global talent pool.

-According to the ADP Research Institute® The Evolution of Work: The Changing Nature of the Global Workforce report, a desire for freedom is one of the most important considerations for today's talent.
+According to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workplace, a desire for freedom is one of the most important considerations for today's talent.
 In fact, 81 percent of all employees feel positive about being able to work from anywhere in the world.
-Workers in North American and the Asia-Pacific region are particularly excited about possibilities to choose location and work schedule.
+Workers in North America and the Asia-Pacific region are particularly excited about possibilities to choose location and work schedule.

 Exactly why millennials are on the move is less clear.